Soak up Local History and Art at These Must-Visit Westchester Museums

 The Hudson River Museum

-Westchester County is rich in history—it’s not secret.
+Westchester County is rich in history — it’s not secret.
 Luckily for us, the county is also rich in high-quality museums that preserve that history.
 With a world-class collection of African art in Purchase to a three-acre Japanese Stroll Garden in North Salem, the area proves that you don’t have to extend your journey to the city for your culture.
-Westchester’s best museums:

-The Hudson River Museum has a lot to offer—after 75 years of history, the museum continues to expand its available attractions and programs.
-Known for more than just art, the museum also focuses on history and science by utilizing Glenview, a 19th-century Hudson River home; the Hudson Riverama, a 2,500-square-foot environmental teaching gallery; the Andrus Planetarium; and art galleries.
+The Hudson River Museum has a lot to offer — after more than 100 years of history, the museum continues to expand its available attractions and programs.
+Known for more than just art, the museum also focuses on history and science by utilizing Glenview, a 19th Century Hudson River home; the Hudson Riverama, a 2,500-square-foot environmental teaching gallery; the Planetarium; and, yes, art galleries.
 There is always something going on for attendees of all ages, most frequently on the weekends.

 511 Warburton Ave, Yonkers